catrionelee/catrionelee.github.io/research.md

 ## MSc Project

 My thesis is concerning the different factors that impact antimicrobial resistance in livestock production system.
-In a beef cattle feedlot system, how do broad categories of antimicrobial use impact the microbiome, resistome (all resistance genes), and mobliome (all mobile genetic elements)?
+In a beef cattle feedlot system, how do broad categories of antimicrobial use impact the microbiome, resistome (all resistance genes), and mobilome (all mobile genetic elements)?
 Then I will look at the different factors present in comparing three livestock production systems to each other (i.e., bovine, swine, and poultry).
 Can host species account for all differences, if there are any?
 Or do management practices contribute to the overall microbiome, resistome, and/or mobilome changes?

 <br>